Arthur, malédiction: Plot

 The next day, they find their food eaten, and Douglas sets off to buy supplies, only to be killed by the attackers.
 Maxime and Dominique discover Momo hanging upside down from a tree, and Maxime, who tries to get him down, gets caught in a bear trap and Momo falls to his death, before Dominique frees Maxime and head back to the house.
 Meanwhile, the rest of the group finds a hole that resembles the gateway to the Minimoy kingdom.
 They lower Jean with a camera, but something pulls him down, and Alex saves him by cutting the rope.
 Tensions rise, and Renata suggests they go home.
 After finding out that Maxime is injured, Alex, Jean and Dominique take him to the car to get him to the hospital and search for Douglas.
 While Samantha and Renata are distracted by listening to music, Mathilde, in her panic, notices an unidentified person is in the house and barricades herself in a barn, where she gets stung by a swarm of bees, which the unidentified person was on the roof banging on top to disturb the hive.
-When Alex and Jean find out that Douglas is dead after seeing his ripped off arms sticked in the tree, they realize that Dominique and Maxime have been attacked near the car.
+When Alex and Jean find out that Douglas is dead after seeing his ripped off arms stuck in the tree, they realize that Dominique and Maxime have been attacked near the car.

 The boys rush back to the house to warn the girls, until the unidentified person cuts down the front porch swing Samantha is sitting on.
 She falls down below, gets kidnapped and dragged into the basement.
-Alex and Jean follow to rescue her, involving they discover that Pilou is dead.
+Alex and Jean follow to rescue her, during which they discover that Pilou is dead.
 Suddenly, after successfully saving Samantha, Alex gets knocked out by a strange monster who fooled them by blending into the walls.
-Alex, Samantha, Jean and Renata awaken and notice being tied up and surrounded by people dressed as Matassalai, characters from the Arthur trilogy.
-The Matassalai plan to send Alex into the world of the Minimoys, but Jean cuts the rope and starts to fight them and Renata creates a diversion to help Alex break free, while Samantha makes an escape to try to get help.
-Out of nowhere, Renata gets stabbed by a group of Minions, who fight the Matassalai, and Samantha gets attacked by a person dressed up as the villain Maltazard, who begins to choke her.
-Suddenly, Alex, Samantha, and Jean are saved by the paranoid inhabitant of the house, who points his gun at the attackers and shoots them.
-After that, the inhabitant approaches Alex and tells him to never come back the house again.
-Alex promises and the inhabitant leaves.
+Alex, Samantha, Jean and Renata awaken and notice they are being tied up and surrounded by people dressed as Matassalai, characters from the Arthur trilogy.
+The Matassalai plan to send Alex into the world of the Minimoys, but Jean cuts the rope and starts to fight them, while Renata creates a diversion to help Alex break free and Samantha makes an escape to try to get help.
+Out of nowhere, Renata gets stabbed through her abdomen by a group of Minions, who fight the Matassalai, and Samantha gets attacked by a person dressed up as the villain Maltazard, who begins to strangle her.
+Alex, Samantha, and Jean are saved by the paranoid inhabitant, who points his gun at the attackers and shoots them.
+After that, the inhabitant approaches Alex and tells him to never come back the house again before leaving.